dversabeau/stsymphorien/wordpress/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.1.0: September 30, 2021 =
+- Tweak: The labels of some of the GAv4 reports in our plugin have been tweaked to be more accurate.
+- New in Pro: You can now do Google Ads conversion tracking for WooCommerce, Easy Digital Downloads, and MemberPress.
+- New in Pro: Now you can attribute orders in Google Analytics to the referring affiliate if you use EasyAffiliate and either WooCommerce, Easy Digital Downloads, or MemberPress.

 = 8.0.1: September 21, 2021 =
 - Fix: We fixed an issue that caused the bounce rate box to appear twice on the dashboard widget.